mersinvald/disciplinator-android-app/README.md

 ### Disciplinator for Android

+#### Note: this project is discontinued and replaced with the [flutter Android/iOS app](https://github.com/mersinvald/disciplinator-app).

 This is an app for displaying information provided by the [Disciplinator](https://github.com/mersinvald/disciplinator) project:

  - The current state